Wiznet/RP2040-HAT-C/getting_started.md

 - [**Getting started with Raspberry Pi Pico**][link-getting_started_with_raspberry_pi_pico]

-And the ethernet examples were developed using Visual Studio Code, and the guide document for each ethernet example  was written based on Visual Studio Code, so please refer to it.
+And the ethernet examples were developed using **Visual Studio Code**, and the guide document for each ethernet example  was written based on Visual Studio Code, so please refer to it.